phonegap/phonegap-plugin-push/README.md

 > Register and receive push notifications

+# Warning

+The links below take you to the version 2.x documentation which includes a number of breaking API changes from version 1.x, mostly the move from GCM to FCM.
+If you are using version 1.x please reference the docs in the [v1.x branch](https://github.com/phonegap/phonegap-plugin-push/tree/v1.x).

 # What is this?

 This plugin offers support to receive and handle native push notifications with a **single unified API**.